robothaver/KanDraw/Readme.md

 - Color picker
   - Pick colors from your drawing or from an imported image
 - Infinite canvas
-  - Draw anywhere on the canvas, giving you endless space to create.
+  - Draw anywhere on the canvas, giving you endless space to create
 - Large screen support

 # Demo